Chelsea-Myers/Baby-Name-App-Project-Files/README.md

    a.
 Open Extensions (`Ctrl+Shift+X`) in VS Code and install the Python extension provided by Microsoft.
 3. **Install Remote – WSL Extension**
    a.
 In Extensions, search for and install the "Remote - WSL" extension.
-4. **Install GitHub Repositories Extension for Visual Studio Code**
+4. **Install GitHub Repositories and GitHub Actions Extensions for Visual Studio Code**
    a.
 In Extensions, search for "GitHub Repositories" by GitHub.
 5. **Sign in to GitHub**
    a.
 Open the Command Palette by pressing `Ctrl+Shift+P`.